ruedaibanez1986/Project_ETL-/README.md

 ### Loading the Data
 The last step was to transfer our final output into a [Database](http://127.0.0.1:57996/browser/).
-We created a database and respective table defining data types so as to match the  the columns  from the final Pandas Data Frame using Postgres database (**PGAdmin**) to store our original clean data sets.
+We created a database and respective table defining data types so as to match the columns from the final pandas dataframe using Postgres database (**pgAdmin**) to store our original clean data sets.
 We then used the [schema](https://github.com/ruedaibanez1986/Project_ETL-/blob/master/schema.sql) to import the csv file into the SQL table.
 A visualization of the created database can be seen here:

 <img src="Assets/pgadmin_database.png" width ="700">

-Besides creating a database and loading the data, we decided to establish a connection with the intention of validating the tables within PGAdmin were populated correctly.
+Besides creating a database and loading the data, we decided to establish a connection with the intention of validating the tables within pgAdmin were populated correctly.

-#### Validating Connection with PGAdmin table
+#### Validating Connection with pgAdmin table

 <img src="Assets/pgadmin_connection.png" width ="700">

-Finally, we decided to work and play in some degree with the data group it by years with the intention of performing the analysis in terms of the numbers of proposals performed and the potential value this could generate to the company.
+Finally, we decided to work with the data by grouping it by years in order to analyze the number of proposals submitted and the potential revenue the proposals could generate for the company.

-#### Grouping information from df created from the connection with PGAdmin
+#### Grouping information from df created from the connection with pgAdmin
 <img src="Assets/grouping_information_df.png" width ="700">